 - turn in the proposal to the AMES DUS for approval

-- take the 2 Senior Honors Thesis Seminars: in the fall semester take AMES 498S—a hybrid course that alternates between meeting with your thesis advisor and meeting as a group—and in the spring semester take AMES 499S—designed to support you in the process of writing your thesis.
+- take the 2 Senior Honors Thesis Seminars: in the fall semester take AMES 498S (.5 credit) and in the spring semester take AMES 499S (1 credit) designed to support you in the process of writing your thesis.
 Both of these courses may count toward your AMES major requirements

 A 50-70 page Senior Honors Thesis is to be written under the direction of a chosen faculty member serving as thesis supervisor.

 A committee comprised of the thesis supervisor and two other faculty members chosen by the student in consultation with the supervisor.

 The thesis will be evaluated in an oral examination.
 In addition, the student must obtain at least an A- in AMES 499S Senior Thesis Seminar.

 Levels of Distinction